Mediation Effect Write-Up Guide | Indirect Path, Direct Path, and Mechanism

 What this page helps you do first

-- Separate direct, indirect, and total effects clearly
+- Separate direct, indirect, and total effects before interpreting the path

 Why mediation writing often becomes number reporting rather than mechanism explanation